Step 4: Full View

 Should Engineer B include the pile driving records in the forensic report despite their potential harm to the retaining party's position, or omit them based on scope or reliability grounds?

-Include Records with Reliability Assessment Board's choice Include the pile driving records in the forensic report with a transparent professional assessment of their reliability, clearly identifying any methodological limitations, so that the retaining attorney and any reviewing tribunal have access to all material data.
+O1 Include the pile driving records in the forensic report with a transparent professional assessment of their reliability, clearly identifying any methodological limitations, so that the retaining attorney and any reviewing tribunal have access to all material data.
+Board's choice

 The Report Completeness obligation requires that forensic reports include all material data within the scope of the investigation, including data that may be unfavorable to the retaining party's position.
 The Methodological Fidelity obligation requires that comparative testing and data selection be governed by professional standards rather than by the adversarial interests of the retaining party.
 The Adversarial Context Non-Exemption principle holds that the adversarial structure of litigation does not authorize selective omission of material evidence.
 The Honesty in Professional Representations principle prohibits statements, including reports, that contain material omissions.
 The Intellectual Honesty Obligation requires Engineer B to hold the accuracy and completeness of the technical record as a value superseding litigation convenience.